 Music is a great way to introduce new toys that rattle and noisemakers that they can play with to the music.

-Blowing bubbles and letting them catch or pop them will also encourage them to use both their hands.
+Blowing bubbles and letting an older baby catch or pop them will also encourage them to use both their hands.

-For smaller infants who maybe aren't ready for these types of activities, tummy time is a great way to encourage using their hands.
+For smaller infants who aren't ready for these types of activities, tummy time is a great way to encourage using their hands.
 Stacking blocks, pushing blocks through holes, using rattles and noise toys, and encouraging them to pick up and hold things in their hands.

 For more ideas, you can also check out my Pinterest board below.